brendes/acme-theme-vscode/README.md

-# Acme
+# Acme theme

-VS Code theme inspired by the [Acme editor](https://en.wikipedia.org/wiki/Acme_%28text_editor%29).
+A set of VS Code themes inspired by the [Acme editor](https://en.wikipedia.org/wiki/Acme_%28text_editor%29).

-Two big differences between this theme and the original Acme editor's color scheme:
+Two big differences between the main theme and the original Acme editor's color scheme:

 1. Comments are a faded foreground color.
-2. Some other editor and/or UI colors are slightly muted, which looks better in VS Code on modern displays (IMHO).
+2. Some other editor and UI colors are slightly muted compared to the originals, which looks better in VS Code on modern displays IMHO.

-A blue and white variant of the theme is also included (experimental).
+3. A white-and-blue variant of the theme is included.

 ## Screenshot